cuba-platform/documentation/README.md

 3. Install coderay for code highlighting:

         gem install coderay

-4. If want to generate PDF, install Asciidoctor PDF and  (Optional for PDF generate):
+4. If you want to generate PDF, install Asciidoctor PDF:

         gem install asciidoctor-pdf
-        gem install prawn-gmagick

-`prawn-gmagick` should depend on the `graphicsmagick`, so need to install it such as use brew on Mac `rew install graphicsmagick`
-This package is used to convert some PNG images, or will get some WARN message like:

-> could not embed image xxx; PNG uses unsupported interlace method; install prawn-gmagick gem to add support

 This is enough to build the documentation with the existing visual theme.
 If you want to change the theme, see the __Building Theme__ section below.